In preparation for 2017 Operations Global Lab, Professor Dickstein reflects on his own experience in Hong Kong and China.

 In studying the successful sustainability of Denmark and The Netherlands, Robin Iritz got a lesson in design theory with FCOB’s Sustainable Business Global Lab.

 A culture of thoughtfulness sits behind every feature in Copenhagen, Denmark.
 The same can be said for Rotterdam and Amsterdam in The Netherlands.
-I travelled these cities in May 2016 as one of 25 climate-conscious Buckeyes.
+I traveled these cities in May 2016 as one of 25 climate-conscious Buckeyes.
 We observed innovative design at each carefully planned city corner.

 In the US, sustainability is still securing its legitimacy as an essential consideration in our evolving communities.
 In Northern Europe, it’s always been in the culture.
 Our group visited seven influential businesses and universities with the goal of understanding how Europe continuously tops the environmental and social well-being charts.
 Put simply, what makes these guys so good at solving complex public problems?